What you see: A pepper growing inside a pepper.

 Eat or toss?
 Eat!
 Consider this bonus pepper.

-They may look a little alarming, but I see these curious characters somewhat frequently and am happy to report that there’s nothing to worry about.
+If it is, I should probably buy more lottery tickets!
+I see these curious characters somewhat frequently and am happy to report that there’s nothing to worry about.
 You can eat the pepper, and its little mini pepper creatures too.

 SOURCES: